 I had once taught in Prague, years ago.
 I remembered the city.
 As if you couldn’t forget.
 I knew the Charles Bridge was the first thing that my travelling Passepartout should see.

 The bridge appeared – loomed into view – through one of the gothic bridge towers.

-We stood watching, in a knocked-back way, at the procession of dark, baroque statues, gothic saints and martyrs running away from us down the balustrades of the bridge into the mist.
+We stood watching, impressed into silence, at the procession of dark, baroque statues, gothic saints and martyrs running away from us down the balustrades of the bridge into the mist.

 The crowds that are always attached to the bridge seemed to be missing.
 Driven away by the cold and the dark weather I guessed.